Sister Emanuelle (1977)

 In Brief

-Any violence or gore?
+Any gore or violence?
 None.

 Who is it for?
+For fans of softcore and nunsploitation erotica.

 The DVD

 Visuals Original Aspect Ratio - 1.85:1 anamorphic widescreen.
-Colour.
+Colour

 The print quality is very good with almost no print damage or grain, the focus is slightly soft throughout although this is probably how the film was shot.